kulsuri/playground/daily_coding_problem/README.md

 This problem was asked by Apple.

 Implement a job scheduler which takes in a function f and an integer n, and calls f after n milliseconds.

 ---

+### Problem 11

+This problem was asked by Twitter.

+Implement an autocomplete system.
+That is, given a query string s and a set of all possible query strings, return all strings in the set that have s as a prefix.

+For example, given the query string de and the set of strings [dog, deer, deal], return [deer, deal].

+Hint: Try preprocessing the dictionary into a more efficient data structure to speed up queries.

+---